DYNASAT aims to:

 Promote future work on multi-satellite cooperative multi-user MIMO and spectrum sharing techniques within the 3GPP community and get the 3GPP non-terrestrial networks Release 18 work item approved at the TSG-RAN plenary.

-Contribute to the preparation of the WRC 2023 to promote the regulatory framework’s evolution needed to support efficient spectrum sharing between satellite and mobile services in the targeted bands allocated to satellite and/or mobile services.
+Promote the evolution of the telecommunication regulatory framework needed to support spectrum sharing between satellite and mobile services in targeted bands that could be allocated to satellite and/or mobile services.

 THE INNOVATION POTENTIAL